 Replace the Axle at the CV Joint

 Trace the axle back to the point at which it is connected to the vehicle’s gearing system.
 You should be able to use a strong flat-headed screwdriver to ease the axle away from this joint.
 You may wish to position a pan underneath the part as a small amount of transmission fluid is often released when the axle is removed from the vehicle.
-Next, place the new axle into the CV joint and push it until you feel it clip firmly into place and then thread it back through the hub assembly.
+Next, place the replacement axle into the CV joint and push it until you feel it clip firmly into place and then thread it back through the hub assembly.

 Reattach Remaining Parts